gruntwork-io/docs/docs/2.0/docs/library/tutorials/customizing-modules.md

 :::note

-Ensure you include all desired variables from the underlying module in your wrapper module.
+Be sure to include all desired variables from the underlying module in your wrapper module.
 This establishes the interface for consumers of the module.

 In `main.tf`, configure the module block to reference the Gruntwork module, set any default values, and pass through variable values.